Current road accident statistics in Ghana unacceptable – GMA

 According to the GMA, the current menace of road crashes with 11,858 crashes of which there were 2,126 casualties in the first nine (9) months of this year alone is unacceptable.

-On average, six (6) lives are lost per day in Ghana to road traffic crashes, it added.
+On the average six (6) lives are lost per day in Ghana to road traffic crashes, it added.

-The GMA said in a communique issued at the end of its 63rd Annual General Meeting (AGM) held in Sunyani from 2nd to 7th November 2021 that “Road safety in the country is bedeviled by pre-crash challenges such the general indiscipline of road users, poor road design and construction, exponential increase in motorcycle-related crashes and casualties, weak enforcement of road traffic regulations and the absence of a legislative instrument (L I.) for the NRSA Act, 2019 (Act 993).
+The GMA said in a communique issued at the end of its 63rd Annual General Meeting (AGM) held in Sunyani from 2nd to 7th November 2021 that “Road safety in the country is bedevilled by pre-crash challenges such the general indiscipline of road users, poor road design and construction, exponential increase in motorcycle related crashes and casualties, weak enforcement of road traffic regulations and the absence of a legislative instrument (L I.) for the NRSA Act, 2019 (Act 993).

 “The post-crash challenges accounting for lives on the roads in Ghana include inadequate trauma care centers in the country and insufficient funding for health facilities to cater for crash victims as well as non-reimbursing of funds spent on crash victims by health facilities.

-Regrading regulation of commercial road passenger, haulage, and transport-related services, it said, “We urge all stakeholders in the road safety sector to work hard to avert more crashes during the Christmas and New Year festivities.”
+Regrading regulation of commercial road passenger, haulage, and transport-related services, it said “We urge all stakeholders in the road safety sector work hard to avert more crushes during the Christmas and New Year festivities.”